 Crime and criminality are problems of concern to the entire community, not problems of the police alone.
 The police are charged to prevent and suppress crime and to solve crime once it occurs and do these things to the utmost of their ability.
 However, they are realistically aware that they can neither prevent all crime from occurring, nor solve every crime that does occur.
-To attain the greatest possible degree of success in these endeavors, we require and strive to obtain the active cooperation, assistance, and moral support of the people we serve.
+To attain the greatest possible degree of success in these endeavors, we strive to obtain the active cooperation, assistance, and moral support of the people we serve.

 Crime takes place in our society at large, and unfortunately, the problem does not disappear at the edge of the campus.
-Thefts, assaults, and other violations of the law do sometimes occur at WCSU as at other colleges.
+Thefts, assaults, and other violations of the law do sometimes occur at WCSU, as at other colleges.
 It is not likely you will be a victim of crime here, but it is possible.
 Recognition of this fact is a good first step in avoiding becoming a victim of crime.
-We can all further reduce the risk of victimization by thinking about our personal safety and taking practical, precautionary measures.
+We can all further reduce the risk of victimization by thinking about our personal safety and taking precautionary measures.

-The WCSU PD has a wide variety of information on such topics as self-protection, rape prevention, theft prevention, etc. In addition, there are specialized topics of interest, which include drug abuse and alcoholism, to name a few.
-Also, the department sponsors a speaker's bureau, where university police officers, experts in particular areas, can go out and address the community and make appropriate contacts for expert lecturers.
+The WCSU PD has a wide variety of information on such topics as self-protection, rape prevention, theft prevention, etc. In addition, there are specialized topics of interest, which include substance abuse disorder, driving while intoxicated and cybercrime.
+The department sponsors a speaker's bureau, where university police officers, experts in particular areas, can go out and address the community about topics of concern.